 Layer data points for better, more meaningful analysis

 The data we utilise to create deeper intelligence on intermediaries focuses on two areas of the transaction: the deal itself, and the relationships behind the opportunities being presented.
-By performing data analysis on these two components of the transaction, we’ve created a system that allows private equity professionals to better utilise pre-existing intermediary intelligence, without changing your workflow.
+By performing data analysis on these two components of the transaction, we’ve created a system that allows private equity professionals to better utilise pre-existing intermediary data intelligence, without changing your workflow.

 Using DealCloud, you can automatically track the progress of the various deals you are shown by your entire universe of deal sources, and by extension see which companies perform best alongside your business model and investment thesis.
 The key pieces of information include: